kasriniv/openshiftv3-ops-workshop/3scale/3scaleOnPremInstall.md

 ----END PV creation---------

-Step 3: Create a new project either via the openshift console or using the oc cli
+<b>Step 3: Create a new project either via the openshift console or using the oc cli</b>

 oc login (developer account will suffice, dont need admin) oc new-project <project_name> say 3scaleamp